 We are located within Voorhees State Park, which offers camping, hiking and picnicking.
 See their website for information and reservations.

-Our speaker led programs are usually on the 4th Saturday of the month (April – October) at 8:30pm.
+Our Featured Astronomy Presentations are on the 4th Saturday of the month (March – October) at 8:30pm.
 However, it is always best to check our online Calendar and home page for details and announcements of special events.

 We offer 6 youth program events each year.
 These events are available to children ages 7 - 13.
 Seating is limited and sign-up required.
 See: Youth Education.